Athletic Tape’s IMPACT on Your Exercise and Health

-Kinesiology taping, or athletic taping, is the process of applying a thin, stretchy, elastic tape directly to the skin in order to maintain a stable position of bones and muscles during athletic activity.
+Kinesiology taping, or athletic taping, is the process of applying a thin, stretchy, elastic tape directly to the skin in order to maintain a stable position of bones and muscles during athletic activity, including athletic training services.
 It is a methodology that uses tape attached to the skin, to keep muscles or bones in a certain position.
 This reduces pain and aids recovery.
 Taping is usually used to help recover from overuse and other injuries.
 The tape is nearly identical to human skin, and can be worn without any constriction in movement.

 Athletic taping is most often used to restrict the motion of an injured joint, compress soft tissues to reduce swelling, support anatomical structure involved in an injury, serve as a splint or to secure a splint, protect the injured joint from re-injury, and to protect the injured area while it is in the healing process.

 Taping supports the ligaments and capsules of unstable joints by limiting excessive or abnormal anatomical movement.
 It also enhances proprioceptive feedback from the limb or joint.
 Finally, taping can support injuries at the muscle-tendon units by compressing and limiting movement and securing protective pads, dressings, and splints.

 Injury Prevention: Athletic taping is one of the top preventative measures for reducing injuries in collision sports.
 These injuries often occur as a result of collision with other players or equipment.
 Athletic taping has also been shown to reduce the severity of injuries, as well as to prevent the occurrence of injury in most sports.